GauravSharma018/Intermediate-EVM-assessment-1/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the your contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the requireInstance, assertInstance and revertInstance function.
+Once the contract is deployed, you can interact with it by calling the  deposit(), withdraw(), triggerAssert() and  triggerRevert() functions.

 # Author
 Gaurav Sharma